pgraft blog header

 Using the Distributed Configuration Store

--- Set configuration values (on leader)
+-- Set configuration values (must run on leader)

 SELECT config_set('database.max_connections', '{"value": 100}'::jsonb);